 If you want to switch out of appetizer mode into full entrée, you can also make crab stuffed portobello mushrooms using the same filling.
 I’ll take these over a steak any day!

-My Crab Stuffed Mushrooms with cream cheese are an elegant appetizer that look like you’ve spent lots of time on them (I won’t tell if you won’t), and they’re a beautiful addition to that fancy serving plate.
+My Crab Stuffed Mushrooms with cream cheese are an elegant appetizer that looks like you’ve spent lots of time on them (I won’t tell if you won’t), and they’re a beautiful addition to that fancy serving plate.
 Honestly, though, they’ll be a hit at your next party whether you’re serving sparkling wine in glass flutes or kegged beer in disposable cups.

 Mushroom prep – To wash or not to wash?
 The general consensus for prepping button mushrooms that are destined for cooking is that you do want to wash them.
 Yes, they’ll absorb a teeny bit of water thanks to their spongy texture, but it’s an insignificant amount that will easily evaporate during the cooking process.
 A salad spinner works great for this job.
 You should also avoid the knife when removing the stems.
 Just pinch them between your fingers and rock them back and forth to remove them before stuffing.
 Don’t throw the stems away!
 You can toss them into veggie stock or chop them up for an omelet the next day.

 Lighten up – If you skip the breadcrumb topping, you’ll make these crab stuffed mushrooms low carb.
 To replace the crunch, try sprinkling the top with crumbled, crispy bacon or chopped toasted walnuts.
-If you like the idea of the entrée version of this dish, you can also try one of the healthy crab stuffed portobello mushroom recipes, basically ditching the cheese altogether and using a teeny bit of milk and breadcrumbs to bind the crab enough for stuffing.
+If you like the idea of the entrée version of this dish, you can also try one of the healthy crabs stuffed portobello mushroom recipes, basically ditching the cheese altogether and using a teeny bit of milk and breadcrumbs to bind the crab enough for stuffing.

-Bring the heat – I know lots of us have a “spicy” tooth, and you can certainly play around with the filling in this recipe.
-Replace the Old Bay seasoning with Cajun seasoning, use Pepper Jack instead of the mozzarella, add a teaspoon of hot sauce, or a half cup of chopped pickled jalapenos.
+Bring the heat – I know lots of us to have a “spicy” tooth, and you can certainly play around with the filling in this recipe.
+Replace the Old Bay seasoning with Cajun seasoning, use Pepper Jack instead of the mozzarella, add a teaspoon of hot sauce or a half cup of chopped pickled jalapenos.

 Crab Stuffed Mushrooms